haskellfoundation/HaskellSchool/en/lessons/basics/basics.md

 ### Comparison

 Haskell comes with comparison operators for ordering: `<=`, `>=`, `<`, and `>`.
-Conversely, the operator `==` compares equality whilst `/=` compares inequality.
+Moreover, the operator `==` checks for equality whilst `/=` checks for inequality.
-Values compared must be of the same type.
+Values compared using these operators must have the same type.

 ```console?lang=haskell&prompt=ghci>,ghci|
 ghci> 1 > 2